shahmilav/blog/src/posts/england/day3__wedding-day.md

 Towards the front of the manor was a small swing.
 Everyone spent a lot of time on the swing, taking photos, swinging, and just talking.
 All of us cousins had so much fun in the gardens and on the swing.

-I didn’t pay much attention to the wedding (sorry), and I missed the _pheras_ and the actual marriage.
-However, what I missed in that I more than made up playing outside with my cousins.
+I didn’t pay much attention to the wedding ceremony (sorry), and I missed the _pheras_ and the actual marriage.
+However, what I missed in that, I more than made up playing outside with my cousins.
 The weather was so good, and we had great fun playing and talking.
 I took at least fifty pictures that day.

 ## The Reception